-We note that after review of the evidence papers the following key issues::
+We note the following key issues:

 - The LCR introduced new character areas which are inconsistent with the areas assessed within NICLA 2000 and conflict with the character areas assessed within the LWECS; - In preparing the LCR the council has acknowledged that an update of the landscape character assessment of the Council is required, however the extent of the SCA appears to have been informed by the NICLA 2000.
 The use of out of date information to inform a proposed policy is not appropriate.